Rethymnon Carnival: Crete’s Rio De Janeiro

 - The city of Rethymnon holds events for the month leading up to the Rethymnon Carnival.
 For details check the city’s website: www.rethymno.gr

 Ferries connect between Heraklion port in Crete to Piraeus port in Athens.
 Travel time by ferry is about 9 to 10 hours, and the journey is typically an overnight trip.
-I recommend Minoan Lines.
-I journeyed on an overnight ferry from/to Athens.
-Check out my earlier post: Overnight Ferry to Crete with Minoan Lines.
+For my review of this journey,check out: Overnight Ferry to Crete with Minoan Lines.

 Getting Around Crete